geun/klaytn-nextjs-seed/README.md

-# Custom Express Server example
+# Web3 with Nextjs Seed

 ## How to use